MatthewKosloski/torrey/README.md

 The operands, or args, of a quadruple are addresses.
 In this intermediate language, there are three types of address: temp, name, and constant.
 A *temp* is like a virtual CPU register.
 A *name* can be an identifier that appears in the input program.
 Finally, a *constant* is an integer.

 These types of addresses somewhat correspond to the different *addressing modes* of x86-64 assembly language.
-For example, a *temp* corresponds to the *register* addressing mode, whereas a *constant* corresponds to the *intermediate* addressing mode.
+For example, a *temp* corresponds to the *register* addressing mode, whereas a *constant* corresponds to the *immediate* addressing mode.
 The *name* address type does not correspond to an x86-64 addressing mode.
 There will be a compiler pass that replaces all name addresses with register names or base-relative addresses on the stack.

 ```
 program      -> quadruple* ;